Duckonaut/brakion/README.md

   accurate and helpful error messages, and if it gets more than zero errors in a stage, signals the need to ignore the further stages.
     - Example errors, taken from my earlier private programming language project.
-I plan to reuse a lot of that error handler since it produces nice errors.
+I plan to reuse a lot of that error handler since it produces nice errors.</br>
       ![error_screenshot](assets/error_example.png)